 In 2007, Deborah Flateman joined the Maryland Food Bank as President & CEO.
 During her tenure, the Maryland Food Bank conducted a hunger gap analysis, redefined its mission, developed a strategic five-year plan and implemented sweeping changes to maximize efficiency and effectiveness.

 From 2008 to 2010, the Maryland Food Bank completed several capital improvements, including the expansion of the Eastern Shore branch’s freezer and the construction of the Charles T. Bauer Community Kitchen, a commercial-grade facility that allows us to reconstitute perishable foods into healthy frozen meals.

 In 2012, the Maryland Food Bank expanded its reach westward, merging with Food Resources in Hagerstown, MD.
-Since then, the Maryland Food Bank – Western Branch has doubled the output of food into Western, MD, distributing more than 4 million meals in FY 2015 becoming the leading anti-hunger organization in the state.
+Since then, the Maryland Food Bank – Western Branch has more than doubled the output of food into Western, MD, distributing about 5.9 million meals in FY 2015 becoming the leading anti-hunger organization in the state.

 With more than 36 years under its belt, the Maryland Food Bank has built strong relationships with local businesses and receives food donations from a broad range of manufacturers, growers, retailers, wholesalers and individual communities statewide.
 Today, the Maryland Food Bank is the heart of Maryland’s food assistance structure, providing food to a network of more than 1,250 soup kitchens, pantries, shelters, and other community-based organizations across the state.